d4n3sh/thedaneshproject/content/posts/2011-11-17-how-to-get-hard-disk-details-on-linux.md

   - 889866145

 ---
-Here&#8217;s a quick way to find out more about your hard disk.
+Here's a quick way to find out more about your hard disk.
 You can get the serial number, part number, firmware level, size and much more.
 Just see the sample below.
 hdparm -I [device]
 `hdparm -I /dev/sda`
 `[danesh@pandora Movies]$ sudo hdparm -I /dev/sda`